tpm2-software/tpm2-tools/man/tpm2_encryptdecrypt.1.md

   * **-o**, **--out-file**=_OUT\_FILE_:

-    Output file path to store the data output by the decrypt or encrypt operation.
+    Optional.
+Specifies the output file path for either the encrypted or decrypted data, depending on option **-D**.
+If not specified, defaults to **stdout**.

 [common options](common/options.md)